nghia-nguyenhuu/nghia-nguyenhuu.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: Courses I have taught in the past and currently teach.>"My teaching philosophy focuses on real-world learning that helps students apply knowledge through hands-on tasks and teamwork.
+description: Courses I have taught in the past and currently teach.<a>####"My teaching philosophy focuses on real-world learning that helps students apply knowledge through hands-on tasks and teamwork.
 I encourage critical thinking, problem-solving, and lifelong learning, guiding students to discover ideas on their own.
 Inclusivity and diversity are important in my teaching, making sure every student feels valued and supported.
-By connecting ideas from different subjects, I help students link theory to practice and build the skills they need for success in their careers."
+By connecting ideas from different subjects, I help students link theory to practice and build the skills they need for success in their careers."<p>
 nav: true
 nav_order: 8